shoyebinamdar/design-patterns/README.md

 <b>Proxy Pattern</b>:- With this pattern, we create an intermediary that acts as an interface to another resource, e.g., a file, a connection.
 This secondary access provides a surrogate for the real component and protects it from the underlying complexity.

+<b>Facade</b>:- A single class that represents an entire subsystem.

+<b>Flyweight</b>:- A fine-grained instance used for efficient sharing.